yyhhga/Site/README.md

 **This is a playground for testing and trying out web technologies to be deployed as some kind of blog and as a showcase of skills.**

+This project is built with NextJS 14 with the following dependencies

+1. Shadcn/UI with TailwindCSS

 Current `ToDos`

 -  [x] Setup initial repo